Humdaan78/HumDemo/README.md

 # HumDemo
-this is my 1st demo repository
+this is my 1st demo repository. author-Mohammed Humdaan